 Truth be told, one of the best photoshoot locations in Oahu is actually above Oahu.
 If you can, I’d recommend taking a helicopter tour of this awesome island.

-You’ll get a much more unique vantage point than being on the ground and, trust me, the traffic isn’t nearly as bad up there than it is down on the H1. 😆
+You’ll get a much more unique vantage point than being on the ground and, trust me, the traffic isn’t nearly as bad up there as it is down on the H1.

 And, if a helicopter tour isn’t your budget.
 Don’t stress!
 You can always take a hike up one of the ridges for an, (arguably) even better view!